-One of the most difficult things about freelancing, no matter which sector you are in, is keeping a steady stream of work coming through.
+One of the most difficult things about going freelance, no matter which sector you are in, is keeping a steady stream of work coming through.
 Being faced with a situation where you suddenly have nothing to do is at best a worrying experience and, at worst, can lead to serious financial difficulties.

 Don’t let it happen to you – here are my four top tips on how to keep the freelance jobs coming!